 - Tie the cheesecloth firmly so the powder will not escape.

-- Pour the St. John’s Wort oil through the into a double boiler and heat it over a very low heat.
+- Pour the St. John’s Wort oil into a double boiler and heat it over a very low heat.

 - Add the Kratom cheesecloth bundle to the warming oil.